maverickspectacle/database/pages/race.md

 Furthermore, education about white privilege increases anti-white bias.
 Social liberals show more sympathy for a poor black person than a poor white person after reading about white privilege, while for social conservatives there is no difference.
 However, relative to conservatives, liberals are just as sympathetic to the poor white person<ref>https://www.researchgate.net/publication/332749635_Complex_Intersections_of_Race_and_Class_Among_Social_Liberals_Learning_About_White_Privilege_Reduces_Sympathy_Increases_Blame_and_Decreases_External_Attributions_for_White_People_Struggling_With_Pover</ref>.

 ## ---------------------------------------------------------------RESEARCHTOADD---------------------------------------------------------------

-## Race

-### G Factor

-Spearman's g factor has also been demonstrated to exist across a multitude of nations, strongly suggesting that it is a universal phenomenon<ref>https://emilkirkegaard.dk//en/wp-content/uploads/The-g-factor-of-international-cognitive-ability-comparisons-the-homogeneity-of-results-in-PISA-TIMSS-PIRLS-and-IQ-tests-across-nations.pdf</ref><ref>https://psycnet.apa.org/fulltext/2019-01683-001.pdf</ref>.

-The g factor also exists amongst chimpanzees, and the more g-loaded cognitive abilities had more genetic variance and phenotypic variance and were more heritable, suggesting it is associated with high interspecies variance and evolves rapidly<ref>https://sci-hub.ru/https://doi.org/10.1016/j.intell.2015.04.002</ref>.

-### Heritability

-There exist no ethnic differences in the heritability of intelligence<ref>https://sci-hub.se/https://doi.org/10.1016/j.intell.2019.101408</ref>.

-### National IQs

-There is a positive correlation between national IQ score and innovation<ref>https://mpra.ub.uni-muenchen.de/76922/</ref>.
-Nations with higher average intelligence are more liberal (greater highest marginal individual tax rate and thus lower economic inequality), are less religious, and are more monogamous.
-Average intelligence appears to be the strongest predictor of these traits<ref>https://www.cambridge.org/core/journals/journal-of-biosocial-science/article/abs/iq-and-the-values-of-nations/B28886FC682668151084DF2E9DC5C0AF</ref>.

-### Other

-Pharmacogenetics research has very inconsistent race and ethnic classification due to racial definitions differing between various studies.
-Common taxonomy of geographic ancestry could produce reproducible research and clinical implementation of its results<ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6612983/</ref>.

 ## Racism